 Currently, Eric is the Music Supervisor for Activision Blizzard.
 For over 30 years, Activision has been making some of the most recognizable games such as Call of Duty, Skylanders, Guitar Hero, World of Warcraft, and Tony Hawk.
 He worked on the 2015 relaunch of Guitar Hero Live, clearing over 500 songs for the game.
 That same year, the music team won "Best Music Supervision in a Video Game" at the Guild of Music Supervisor Awards.

-Besides music, Eric is also a 4-time marathon runner, and a lifelong fan of Star Wars, superheroes, and comedy.
-He lives in Woodland Hills, CA with his wife, Elissa, and 2 dogs: Ted and Penny.
+Besides music, Eric is also a 5x marathon runner, and a lifelong fan of Star Wars, superheroes, and comedy.
+He lives in Woodland Hills, CA with his wife, Elissa, and their dog, Penny.